Bexhill-on-Sea: Landmarks

 In 1986, the De La Warr Pavilion was granted a Grade I listed building status, essentially protecting the building from further inappropriate alteration.
 1989 saw the formation of the Pavilion Trust, a group dedicated to protecting and restoring the building.

-Playwright David Hare notioned that the site be used as an art gallery as opposed to an expected privatised redevelopment.
-In 2002, after a long application process the De La Warr Pavilion was granted £6 Million by the Heritage Lottery Fund & the Arts Council, to restore the building and turn it into a contemporary arts centre.
-Work began in 2004 on the De La Warr Pavilion's regeneration and a transfer of the buildings ownership from Rother District Council to the De La Warr Pavilion Charitable Trust.
+Playwright David Hare suggested that the site be used as an art gallery as opposed to an expected privatised redevelopment.
+In 2002, after a long application process, the De La Warr Pavilion was granted £6 million by the Heritage Lottery Fund and the Arts Council, to restore the building and turn it into a contemporary arts centre.
+Work began in 2004 on the De La Warr Pavilion's regeneration and a transfer of the building's ownership from Rother District Council to the De La Warr Pavilion Charitable Trust.